-Hugging the southern shores of the Beyoğlu district, Karaköy is Istanbul’s hottest postcode, with a wave of hip boutiques, galleries, cafés and bars washing over the historic port.
-This Airbnb exemplifies the neighbourhood’s modern transformation, giving a ramshackle old boarding house for sailors a very contemporary facelift.
-Retaining the block’s original brickwork, beamed roof and sunny arched windows, this loft apartment has room for four guests across its two double beds.
-There is also a towering rooftop patio with vistas to Asia and Sultanahmet.
+Hugging the southern shores of the Beyoğlu district, Karaköy is Istanbul’s hottest postcode, with a wave of hip boutiques, galleries, cafes and bars washing over the historic port.
+This airbnb exemplifies the neighbourhood’s modern transformation, giving a ramshackle old boarding house for sailors a very contemporary facelift.
+Retaining the block’s original brickwork, beamed roof and sunny arched windows, this loft apartment has room for four guests in its two double beds.
+There is also a rooftop patio with vistas to Asia and Sultanahmet.

 Welcome to a high-ceilinged haven in the heart of historic Galata, only steps from the medieval tower for which this part of Beyoğlu is famous.
 The painted brick walls and raw plank wood flooring give this one-bedroom loft an urban inner-city feel.
 The living room’s fireplace and library, modern marble bathrooms, brand-new kitchen and snug dining room all help guests feel at home.
 The open-plan layout is brightened up with pops of colour and cutting-edge contemporary artworks, which suits the vibe of this cool corner of Istanbul.

 Tom Smith contributed additional reporting to this article.